dudziak-tomasz/asteroids-js/CONFIG.md

 ## DEVELOPMENT / PRODUCTION

 Project startup scripts can be run with or without --dev parameter.
 If they are started with the --dev parameter, data from the "development" section will be used.
-If without a parameter, then from the "production".
+If without --dev parameter, then from the "production".

 ---